Agnes Taaka: Work experience before politics

 Between 2006 and 2014, Agnes worked as the Community Development Officer at Bugiri District Local Government and was later promoted to Senior Community Development Officer in Bugiri Town Council and worked from 2014 to 2015.
 From 2010 to 2012, she was later appointed as the Acting Sub-County Chief of Bugiri District Local Government.
 She leads Taaka Agnes Wejuli Development Foundation.

 Political career

 From 2016 to date, she has served as the Woman Member of Parliament for Bugiri Constituency.
-During her service as the Member of Parliament at the Parliament of Uganda, Agnes has served on additional role as the Committee on Agriculture.
+During her service as the Member of Parliament at the Parliament of Uganda, Agnes has served an additional role as the Committee on Agriculture.
 Her hobbies are netball, and dancing; and she has special interest in mentoring poor households, community groups and youths.
 She joined the Uganda Women Parliamentary Association (UWOPA) in the 10th parliament.
 At Uganda Women Parliamentary Association (UWOPA), she serves on the committee of the Employment Act/Economic Empowerment, which is a collaboration With Civil Society As A Mechanism For Conducting Advocacy in the Four Main Strategic Directions.